|

 comfortable

-if a little dull suburbs at Putney ,
+suburbs at Putney ,

 Hammersmith, Kew and Richmond with its deer park edging the south bank